KhiopsML/khiops-python/doc/multi_table_tasks.rst

 Many Tables
 ^^^^^^^^^^^
-Let's now consider the dictionary file for the ``Customer`` dataset:
+Let's now consider the dictionary file for the ``Customer`` dataset where tables are related through a *snowflake* schema.

 .. code-block:: c